servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 ```

 As you see, the only change I've made to the original was "virtual"
-keyword - it's necessary to enable proxy type to override this method
+keyword - it allows a proxy type to override this method and implement
-and do nearly what's done in the decorated version.
+the desirable behavior without changing the base!

-> For the sake of clarity: the real Fusion proxy code is way more complex,
+> For the sake of clarity: the real Fusion proxy code is way more complex -
-> because it:
+> due to the fact it:
 > * Is fully asynchronous & thread-safe
 > * Hits the cache to pull existing IComputed<T> matching the same set
 >   of arguments, if it's available - there is no point to re-compute